-“Boninites” are primitive andesitic magma with a chemical composition >54 wt% SiO2, <0.5 wt% TiO2 and >8 wt% MgO (Mg# >0.6).
-High MgO contents and presence of clinopyroxene suggest high temperatures and water contents in the mantle wedge with a highly depleted harzburgite residue.
-Boninites can be subdivided into Low-Ca and high Ca suites (see Crawford et al., 1989, for full definition).
-Boninites are the first magmas in which the influence of the slab is geochemically observed.
+“Boninites” are primitive andesitic extrusive rocks with a chemical composition of >54 wt% SiO2, <0.5 wt% TiO2 and >8 wt% MgO (Mg# >0.6).
+High MgO contents and the presence of clinopyroxene suggest high temperatures and water contents in the mantle wedge with a highly depleted harzburgite residue.
+Boninites can be subdivided into low-Si and high-Si suites (see Pearce and Reagan (2019) for full definition).
+Whereas low-Si Boninites are not only associated to SZI and can be found in other environment, the high-Si ones appear to be uniquely associated with SZI.
+If associated to SZI, Boninites are the first melt products in which the influence of the slab is geochemically observed.

 Crawford, A. J., Falloon, T. J., & Green, D. H. (1989).
 Classification, petrogenesis and tectonic setting of boninites.

-“SZI-Ophiolites” (in contrast to e.g., BA or ridge-subduction ophiolites) are generally referred to as SSZ-ophiolites in the literature and are remnants of oceanic crust that formed during spreading of the overriding plate close to the trench at the early stages of subduction.
-These pieces of oceanic crust and mantle are then tectonically emplaced above sea level (e.g., Dilek and Furnes, 2014).
-Not all ophiolites are indicating SZI.
+“SZI-Ophiolites” (in contrast to other ophiolites with a different geochemical signature like back-arc or mid-ocean ridge ophiolites) are generally referred to as supra-subduction-zone or SSZ ophiolites in the literature and are remnants of oceanic crust that formed during spreading of the overriding plate in a fore-arc setting at the early stages of subduction.
+As ophiolites, these pieces of oceanic crust and mantle have been tectonically emplaced above sea level (e.g., Dilek and Furnes, 2014).

 Dilek, Y., & Furnes, H. (2014).
 Ophiolites and their origins.
 Elements, 10(2), 93-100.

-“Metamorphic soles” are thin (<500 m thick), fault-bounded sheets of highly strained meta-volcanic and -sedimentary rocks showing an inverse pressure- and temperature field gradient, and that structurally underlie many ophiolite complexes.
-Metamorphic soles are interpreted to derive from the top of a nascent oceanic slab that accreted to the base of the still hot overriding plate in the nascent stages of intra-oceanic thrusting (Casey and Dewey, 1984; Hacker, 1990; Wakabayashi and Dilek, 2000; Dewey and Casey, 2011).
+“Metamorphic soles” are thin (<500 m thick), fault-bounded sheets of highly deformed meta-volcanic and meta-sedimentary rocks showing an inverted pressure- and temperature gradient that structurally underlie many SZI-ophiolite complexes.
+Metamorphic soles are interpreted to be derived from the top of a nascent oceanic slab that accreted to the base of the still hot overriding plate in the nascent stages of intra-oceanic thrusting (Casey and Dewey, 1984; Hacker, 1990; Wakabayashi and Dilek, 2000; Dewey and Casey, 2011).